 Many of the Mortgage Securities in which the HIT invests are backed by mortgage loans for Multifamily Projects, which the HIT directly negotiates and structures to meet its requirements.
 The HIT may also invest in these Mortgage Securities together with other institutional investors.
-In each case, the HIT may consider a number of factors in addition to its primary goal of generating competitive risk-adjusted total returns in order to enhance production of such Mortgage Securities or otherwise benefit the HIT.
+In each case, the HIT may consider a number of factors in addition to its primary goal of generating competitive risk-adjusted total returns in order to enhance the secondary benefits of such Mortgage Securities or otherwise benefit the HIT.
 For example, the HIT may seek securities that finance projects that will enhance environmental sustainability, job training opportunities, health care delivery or other local community development efforts.
 It may also engage in targeted investment initiatives designed to increase activity in particular geographic regions or other segments of the housing sector.
 It may also seek assets with financial or other support from local or state governments, such as tax credits or subsidies.

 The HIT invests, under normal circumstances, at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase) in multifamily or single family housing investments.
-Multifamily and single family housing investments include Mortgage Securities (as defined above).
+For this purpose, multifamily and single family housing investments include Mortgage Securities and other real estate investments with residential components, including certain long-term healthcare facilities.
 Derivative instruments used by the HIT will be counted toward the HIT's 80% Policy to the extent they have economic characteristics similar to the securities included within that policy.
 The HIT's 80% Policy may be changed without Participant approval; however, Participants would be provided with written notice at least 60 days before the change takes effect.

-In times of unusual or adverse market, economic or political conditions or abnormal circumstances (such as large cash inflows or anticipated large redemptions), the HIT may, for temporary defensive purposes or for liquidity purposes and as approved by the Board of Trustees, not invest in accordance with its investment objectives or principal investment strategies and, as a result, there is no assurance that the HIT will achieve its investment objectives during such times.
+In times of unusual or adverse market, economic or political conditions or abnormal circumstances (such as large cash inflows or anticipated large redemptions), the HIT may, for temporary defensive purposes or for liquidity purposes and as approved by the Board, not invest in accordance with its investment objectives or principal investment strategies and, as a result, there is no assurance that the HIT will achieve its investment objectives during such times.